 Examples Of Various Ways To Invite People To Hang Out

-To form a social life an important step is to take the initiative to try and make plans with potential friends, and not to wait around and hope they invite you out first.
+To form a social life an important step is to take the initiative to try to make plans with potential friends, and not to wait around and hope they'll invite you out first.
 Some people say they're not exactly sure how to ask someone to hang out.
-This article will give a bunch of examples of different ways you might ask someone to do something with you.
+This article will give a bunch of examples of different ways to do that.

 Methods of inviting people out

-You can invite people out face to face, over the phone, by texting, by email/Facebook message, or through a chat window.
+You can invite people out face to face, over the phone, by texting, by email/app message, or through a chat window.
 If you're arranging a larger gathering you can naturally also use a mix of these methods.
 I'd say one isn't better than the others.
-Of course, text messages can hit more people at once, and creating a Facebook event thread creates a spot where people can discuss and coordinate the plan.
-What will really determine whether people accept or not is whether the proposed activity works for them, not if you invite them out in person or through a text message.
+Of course, text messages can hit more people at once, and creating an event thread on a social networking app creates a spot where people can discuss and coordinate the plan.
+Again, what will really determine whether people accept is if they think they activity will be fun and it fits their schedule, not if you invite them out in person vs. through a text message.

 The tone of the invitation

 However you invite someone out, ask in a tone that suggests, "It'd be great if you came, but if not, no worries."
 Basically, don't come across as too pressuring.
 This isn't to say you need to be paranoid about seeming desperate and needy.
 Inviting people out is just a friendly social thing to do.
 But still, phrase your invitation in a casual way.

 How many times should you try to invite someone out before giving up?

 If you invite someone to hang out and they aren't interested they'll usually make a polite excuse each time you ask, rather than directly reject you.
 If it's a group event they may vaguely imply they might attend, then back out at the last second.
 Of course, sometimes they would be down to get together, but they truly have other plans on the day you suggested.
 You don't want to prematurely throw in the towel the first time they say they can't make it, but you also don't want to be oblivious and endlessly ask out someone who's giving you the runaround.